Ivan Shmuratko: 2023–24 season

 Shmuratko opted to return to train in Ukraine, explaining that "it‘s my home."
 He designed both of his programs to reflect the realities of the ongoing war, and said "it's one of my missions coming out of Ukraine to tell the stories through my art and my voice.
 It's my way to fight for my country."
 Shmuratko's short program presented a story of a child killed by a missile and the child's father being forced to live with it, and his free skate presented a continuation of that story.

 In his competitive debut for the season, he finished eighth at the 2023 Nepela Memorial.
 He was invited to appear on the Grand Prix at the 2023 Grand Prix of Espoo, coming eighth.

 At the 2024 European Championships in Kaunas, Lithuania, Shmuratko placed nineteenth in the short program, but twelfth in the free skate, moving up to fourteenth-place overall.
 During his free skate, Shmuratko notably wore a white shirt with a red splotch spattered across his chest to signify blood stains.
 Following the event, he said, "This is the astral between life and death.
 No more, and no less.
 It is incomparably more than words can convey.
 The element with blood?
 Because that's how it is, literally.
 People die from missiles like this, with blood."

 Competing at the 2024 World Championships in Montreal, Quebec, Canada, Shmuratko would finish thirty-third.
 He would go on to compete at the 2024 Ukrainian Championships one month later and win the silver medal behind Kyrylo Marsak.

-2024–25 season
+2024–25 season: Challenger Series bronze

 Shmuratko began the season by competing on the 2024–25 ISU Challenger Series, finishing fifth at the 2024 CS Trophée Métropole Nice Côte d'Azur, seventh at the 2024 CS Tallinn Trophy, and taking bronze at the 2024 CS Warsaw Cup.

 He closed the season with a sixteenth-place finish at the 2025 European Championships in Tallinn, Estonia.